Why this series?

 Donate to Voices of the Community

-We are fiscally sponsored by Intersection for the Arts, a 501(c)(3) nonprofit organization, which allows us to offer you tax deductions for your contributions.
+Voices of the Community is fiscally sponsored by Intersection for the Arts, a 501(c)(3) nonprofit organization, which allows us to offer you tax deductions for your contributions.
 Please consider making a donation to help us provide future shows just like this one.
 If you want to send us a check, please make checks payable to Intersection for the Arts and write [Voices of the Community] in the memo line of your check.
 This ensures that you’ll receive an acknowledgment letter for tax purposes, and your donation will be available for our project.

-Episode 1: It Takes a Village
+Episode 3: It takes a Village

 This episode features the City of Stockton Mayor Michael Tubbs’ mother Racole Dixon, grandmother Barbara Nicholson and Aunt Tasha Dixon.